SticsRPacks/sandbox/README.md

 Here is an example of a conflict in two steps:

-  - Making different modifications on two different branched: ![Merge conflict](www/conflicts/1-create_merge_conflict.gif)
+  - Making different modifications on two different branches: ![Merge conflict](www/conflicts/1-create_merge_conflict.gif)

   - Trying to merge the branches and resolving the conflicts using Atom: